tjoyal/secure-content-manager/README.md

 It is a working but FAR FROM READY FOR PRODUCTION prototype of what I need.
 Wait or help with it.

-## Known issues

-- Hidden Data : The copy button does not work properly on at least Ubuntu (Windows is ok).
-Flash extension related.

 ## Ideas in the backlog

 - Audit